David Lemieux’s manager admits it’s now time for his man to move up to super-middleweight after a shocking weigh-in on Friday.

 “Eye of the tiger management and Gestev presented, in association with Vidéotron and Mise, the official weighing of the gala that will take place on Saturday night at the Vidéotron Centre.

-“Quebec Cogneur David Lemieux recorded a weight of 162 lbs, 2 lbs more than the limit allowed.
+“Quebec Cogneur David Lemieux recorded 162 lbs, 2 lbs more than the limit allowed.

 “His duel with the French champion Karim Achour will always be held, although it will be impossible for him to win the International and Francophone titles and that Quebec will have to concede 20% of his purse to his opponent.